repository-service-tuf/repository-service-tuf/docs/source/devel/design.rst

 ==========================

 * Command Line Interface for the API
-* Guide users in the process
+* Guide users in the processes

 .. note::
     The service can implement other features without interfering with the